Community Science

 Food System Transformation

-Multiple sustainable and unsustainable trends shape the future development of our food system.
+There is a need to to gain a deeper understanding of the multiple sustainable and unsustainable trends that are shaping our food system's development.
 Sustainable trends push our food system toward access for all to nutritious and affordable food, while minimizing environmental impact.
 Unsustainable trends push our food system toward environmental degradation, low-nutrition diets, and social inequalities.

-Valley Verde is launching a research project that involves identifying the trends shaping our food system.
+To gain this deeper understanding, Valley Verde is conducting research aimed at identifying the trends shaping our food system.

-Would you like to participate in assessing community needs or identifying and tracking food system trends?
+Would you like to participate in assessing community needs, mapping services, and/or identifying and tracking food system trends?

 Contact us to join Valley Verde's community science research group.